GPT, But Backwards: Exactly Inverting Language Model Outputs

-\paragraph{Ablation Study.} Table \ref{tab:tweaks_table} presents the results of an ablation study on the four algorithmic components of SODA.
-These are the reparametrisation with the SoftMax on auxiliary inputs, exponential weight decay, periodic resetting of the Adam state and removal of the bias correction terms (see Section \ref{sec:algorithm}).
-Aside from the reparametrisation, every ablation causes a significant drop in score, confirming that each of these algorithmic components play a major role in SODA.
-Furthermore, the fact that the reparametrisation alone has the same performance as searching in the embedding space $E$ suggests that the former is only better because it enables the use of the other three components.
+\paragraph{SODA Ablation Study.} Table \ref{tab:tweaks_table} presents the results of an ablation study on the four algorithmic components of SODA.
+These include the reparametrisation to auxiliary inputs instead of embedding inputs, exponential weight decay, periodic resetting of the Adam state and removal of the bias correction terms (see Section \ref{sec:algorithm}).
+Aside from the reparametrisation, every ablation causes a significant drop in score, confirming that each of these components play a major role in SODA beating embedding search.
+Furthermore, the fact that the reparametrisation alone has the same performance as searching in the embedding space $E$ suggests that the former is only better because it enables the use of the other three components of SODA.

 \paragraph{Comparison with State-of-the-Art Methods.} Table \ref{tab:algo_table} provides evidence that SODA is more effective at logit-based input reconstruction than existing methods.
 Indeed, SODA improves over state-of-the-art GCG search by a wide margin.
-Moreover, GCG is less effective than even embedding search in this context: the latter achieves a $24.6\pm0.8$ exact match score, as shown in Table \ref{tab:tweaks_table}.
-This suggests that searching over a continuous relaxation of the input space is better than exploring a sequence of discrete inputs as GCG does.
+Moreover, GCG is even less effective than embedding search in this context: the latter achieves a $24.6\pm0.8$ exact match score, as shown in Table \ref{tab:tweaks_table}.
+This suggests that using the gradients of continuous inputs is better than only considering the gradients of discrete inputs, as GCG does.